minigans/api-infra-service/README.md

 # API infrastructure service

-Service owners may host their services on the API infrastructure running on `Kubernetes`.
-It provides the following
+Service owners may host their services on the API infrastructure service.
+It runs on `Kubernetes` and provides the following features:
-features:

 ## Authentication to API and authorization for individual API routes